•

 Politics

 Governor Palin and her family celebrated their unwed 17-year-old daughter’s choice not to have an abortion.
 From Marketblog, “We’re proud of Bristol’s decision to have her baby and even prouder to become grandparents,” said Palin.
-Obviously, despite their otherwise pro-life rhetoric in other contexts, the right to choose is still an important part […]
+Obviously, despite their otherwise pro-life rhetoric in other contexts, the right to choose is still an important part of her […]

 • 1 Comment